Crustation with Bronagh Slevin

 Recommended for fans of electronica/trip hop

 It's hard to talk about this album as I can find out so little about the band.
-I got this because I heard "Purple" and "Down Down" on the She: A Female Trip Hop Experience album and liked them a lot.
-They are the best tracks on the album, but not by much—the rest of the album is equally enjoyable.
+I got this because I heard "Purple" and "Down Down" on the She: A Female Trip Hop Experience compilation and liked them a lot.
+Those two tracks are the best tracks on Bloom, but not by much—the rest of the album is equally enjoyable.
 I like the instrumentation and the vocals.
 While they don't feel as essential to me as, say, Portishead or Lamb it's because their style is a little more dreamy and mellow.
 Not exactly ethereal—Bronwen Slevin's vocals are far too down-to-earth for that—but a step toward that direction.
 (Neile)

 DISCLAIMER: Comments and reviews in the Ectophiles' Guide are excerpted from the ecto mailing list or volunteered by members of the list.
 They are the opinions of music enthusiasts, not professional music critics.